-Optimization along m multi-paths are given by maps $[0,1]^m \to \mathcal{X}$, whereas constraints corresponding to l functions (scalar fields) are given by maps $g_j: Y \to \mathbb{R}$ for $1 \leq j \leq \ell$ in the Basic Analytic Diagram; their k where X or Y are any of the above spaces P, A, C, W (written as PACW shortly).
+Optimization along m multi-paths are given by maps $[0,1]^m \to \mathcal{X}$, whereas constraints corresponding to l functions (scalar fields) are given by maps g_j : $Y \to \mathbb{R}$ for $1 \leq j \leq \ell$ in the Basic Analytic Diagram; their k where X or Yare any of the above spaces P, A, C, W (written as PACW shortly).
 Functorial properties allow their extension to Kinematic and dynamic aspects by taking the 4K4-th extension of the PACW.

 0.1.4.
-A G-equivariant approach
+An equivariant approach

-Propagation models on locally homogeneous or isotropic media provide a G-equivariant decomposition of the ambient G-spaces for source X and target spaces Y of any G-equivariant map $f:X\to Y$.
-The resulting decomposition of X and Y as union of G-orbits provides a decomposition for G-equivariant stratified maps $f:X\to Y$.
-Typical "examples" correspond to Symplectic and Contact structures in Mechanics.

-The G-equivariant description for stratified maps eases the study of kinematic and dynamic aspects which are superimposed to f in geometric terms (tangent τ_M and cotangent bundle τ_M^ in the simplest cases) or in analytic terms (jets spaces for ODEs or variational problems, e.g.).
+Propagation models on locally homogeneous or isotropic media provide an equivariant decomposition of the ambient spaces for source X and target spaces Y of any map $f: X \to Y$.
+The resulting decomposition of X and Y as union of orbits provides an equivariant decomposition for equivariant stratified maps $f: X \to Y$.
+This description eases the study of kinematic and dynamic aspects which are superimposed to f in geometric terms (tangent τ_M and cotangent bundle τ_M^ in the simplest cases) or in analytic terms (jets spaces for ODEs or variational problems , e.g.).